roflmaostc/DeconvOptim.jl/README.md

 ## Examples
 Have a quick look into the [examples folder](examples).
 We demonstrate the effect of different regularizers.
-There is also an CUDA example.
-Using regularizers together with a CUDA GPU is unfortunately not possible.
+There is also an [CUDA example](examples/cuda_2D.ipynb).
+Using regularizers together with a CUDA GPU is faster but unfortunately only a factor of ~5-10.
+For 3D the speed-up is larger.

 ## Development